Originally posted December 30, 2011. Last updated March 1, 2019.

-“Adele immediately injects us with the propulsive gospel fever-blues anthem Rolling in the Deep,” MC the song which the DMDB named song of the year.
-That song went to #1 in the US and #2 in the UK.
-The follow-up, Someone Like You, hit the top on both sides of the ocean.
-When it hit, “Deep” was still in the top 5 and over on the album chart, 21 was at #1 for a fourth week while the 19 album recharted in the top 5.
+That song landed at #2 on the U.K. charts, but the follow-up, Someone Like You, gave Adele her first #1, coming on the heels of her performance of the song at the 2011 Brit Awards.
+Meanwhile, “Deep” was still in the top 5 and over on the album chart, 21 was at #1 for a fourth week while the 19 album recharted in the top 5.
 It gave Adele the rare feat of being the first living artist since the Beatles in 1964 to have two top 5 hits on both the singles and albums charts in the U.K.

-“Pop music should take more cues from Adele and this album, and less cues from other soul-wannabes/more-dancehall-hits like Duffy or Amy Winehouse.
+“Ultimately, Adele does give us her all on 21, and for now that is enough.”
+MC “Pop music should take more cues from Adele and this album, and less cues from other soul-wannabes/more-dancehall-hits like Duffy or Amy Winehouse.
 Adele should be the future of the radio, and in the near future she will be.”
 NF